moazim1993/BigData_Spark_Tutorial/Installation/README.md

 ## With Docker Image

-1. After launching the image you should recive an output as shown below
+1. After launching the image by running `$docker run -it -p 8888:8888 xianlai/spark_project`, you should receive an output as shown below

 ```
 C 18:56:29.415 NotebookApp]